 You can find details of the international qualifications we accept, and what level of study they apply to, on our entry requirements for non-UK students' page.

 We offer a number of preparatory programmes through the Bournemouth University International College.
 These courses offer you progression from High School in your home country to a Bachelor’s degree at BU.

 This course provides a suitable basis for entry to, or professional development within, psychology and research and strategic work for campaigning groups.
-Over 92% of our graduates are working or taking further study 6 months after graduating*.
+88% of our graduates are working or taking further study 6 months after graduating*.

 As a Psychology graduate, you will be prepared to undertake roles such as:

 *All statistics shown are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 At BU we offer a Research Apprenticeship Scheme to our second-year Psychology undergraduates.